joshsj89/CSV-Manager/README.md

 # CURRENT ISSUES / KNOWN BUGS

 1. If the CSV file was written in a Windows text editor, parseFile() won't detect multiple rows because Windows makes a double line break '\r\n\r\n' while for Linux and macOS, '\n\n' is a double line break.
 A possible fix is changing to single line breaks and just splitting at '\n' which should work on all platforms.

-# FUTURE ADDITIONS

-1. A non-member function to compare two CSVManager objects.